 Related: You’re biologically related to the recipient.
-The recipient could be your parent, child, grandparent, grandchild, brother, or sister.
+The recipient (person getting the kidney transplant) could be your parent, child, grandparent, grandchild, brother, sister, or any other blood relative.

-- You are interested in donating to someone in need, but do not have a specific person to give your kidney to.
+This is when you’re interested in donating to someone in need, but don’t have a specific person to give your kidney to.
 You don’t know who the recipient would be.
-Your identity is kept private.

 When you direct your kidney to a specific person, tests are done to make sure the donor and recipient pair are a good match.
 Sometimes, the donor and recipient pair don’t match.
-The 2 most common reasons for not matching are either when the blood group or when the tissue type aren’t alike (compatible).
+The 2 most common reasons for not matching are when the blood group or the tissue type aren’t alike (compatible).
 This is called an incompatible pair.
-If you are willing to donate and you are not a match, there are other possibilities.
+If you’re willing to donate and you aren’t a match, there are other possibilities.

 These exchanges can be matched just between the 2 pairs (4 people) or between multiple pairs (many people).
-This can be done in your local living donor program or through a national registry.
+Your local Living Donor Program registers you through a national registry at Canadian Blood Services.

 Sometimes, anonymous donors are added, forming a chain of pairs.

-The image below shows how a Closed Chain type of paired exchange works:
+This image shows an example of how a closed chain type of kidney paired donation works: